 And of course seeing a finished item feeds back into that reward centre in our brains, creating a perfect loop of happiness.
 Or at least happier than when we reward ourselves with Facebook or gaming or wine.

 I don’t know who to credit this fabulius piece of X stitch to.
 Not me, that’s for sure.
-It was Bored Panda piece I’m sure, re-posted on FB.
+It was a Bored Panda piece I’m sure, re-posted on FB.
 Sorry whoever made this, I love it and I’m totally reposting it here.
 Both because it’s a crafted item but also because actually I need to learn to fall in love with better people 😉

 I love fixing sewing machines.
 I love seeing harrassed or broken machines being broiught back to life, cleaned and oiled and purring away happily.
 Unless your machine is a cheap plastic thing most machines an be coaxed back to life even after being ignored for years and years and the really old ones are utterly indestructible.